 Beginning Farmer Field Days

-During the summer and fall 2017, 2018, and 2019, beginning farmers can connect during three customized farm field day events that provide opportunities for skill-sharing.
+During the summer and fall of 2019, beginning farmers can connect during three farm field day events that provide opportunities for skill-sharing.
 The 2019 Sustainable Farm Tour and Workshop Series offers many opportunities for beginning farmers and experienced farmers to get together and learn from other farmers in the region.

 Beginning Farmer Facebook Group